KDSmel/KDSmel.github.io/README.md

 Model evaluation is the most important task in ML model production.
 We mainly start with simple evaluation metrics and then narrow down to specific and more detailed metrics to understand our model's strengths and weaknesses.

 ## Part.4: Model Evaluation-2
 In this part, we will elaborate on more model evaluation metrics specifically for multi-class classification problems.
 Learning curves will be discussed as a tool to come up with an idea of how to trade-off between bias and variance in the model parameter selection.
 ROC curves for all classes in a specific model will be shown to see how false and true positive rate varies through the modeling process.
 Finally, we will select the best model and examine its performance on blind well data(data that was not involved in any of the processes up to now).
-You can find the jupyter notebook file of this part [here](https://github.com/mardani72/Practical_ML_Tutorial_Facies_examp).

 ![image](img41.png)